Thomas Lukaszuk: Redford cabinet 2011–2014

 On October 12, 2011, he was sworn in as Minister of Education under Alison Redford.
 That same day, government provided $107 million in funding to school boards to deal with growth pressures.
 Over his term, Lukaszuk would change the provisions for public education in Morinville to make it the same as elsewhere in the province, and reduce the administrative burden for charter schools.

 Redford appointed him Deputy Premier on May 8, 2012, and in July named him as Ministerial Liaison to the Canadian Forces.
 On February 4, 2013 he was appointed as Minister of Enterprise and Advanced Education.
 In July 2013, he was named one of the 50 most influential Albertans for having “proven himself to be one of the most capable and influential members” of the government.

-In a cabinet shuffle on December 6, 2013, he was replaced as Deputy Premier by Dave Hancock, Minister of Innovation and Advanced Education, and given responsibility for a new ministry of Jobs, Skills, Training and Labour.

 Lukaszuk resigned from cabinet on May 22, 2014 in order to stand in the Alberta Progressive Conservative Association's leadership election after Redford was forced to resign from the premiership due to a scandal concerning her expenses.
 During the campaign scandals arose regarding roaming charges of more than $20,000 charged to taxpayers during a personal vacation and revelations concerning the presence of his daughter on government flights.
 He placed third with 11.4% support in the vote that elected Jim Prentice party leader.

-Lukaszuk was not re-appointed to the cabinet of Jim Prentice when he formed government.
-During the Alberta election on May 5, 2015, he lost his seat in the legislative assembly.